 A nursing home abuse lawyer will first meet with the victim or their immediate family.
 During this meeting, the lawyer will discuss the alleged abuse or mistreatment, the history of the victim’s nursing home care, and the victim’s mental and physical capacities.

-This includes medical records, witness statements, and any photographic evidence.
-The lawyer will use this evidence to support the claims of nursing home abuse that the victim has reported.
+This evidence may include medical records, witness statements, and any photos or videos that were captured.
+The lawyer will use all relevant evidence to support the claims of nursing home abuse that the victim has reported.